<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 What are the 3 types of bank reconciliation?

-There are three types of reconciliation.
+There are three types of reconciliation that can play a key role in a company's accounting records.
 These are Internal Reconciliation, External Reconciliation, and Aggregate Reconciliation.

 • Internal Reconciliation: This type of reconciliation compares entries between departments within the same company or organization.